deve-sh/blog-entries/closing-the-gap-between-web-and-native-apps-with-webauthn.md

 ![image.png](https://firebasestorage.googleapis.com/v0/b/devesh-blog-3fbfc.appspot.com/o/postimages%2Fclosing-the-gap-between-web-and-native-apps-with-webauthn%2Fsecondaryimages%2Fimage1708279178114.png?alt=media&token=11d39844-d9d6-4217-be54-d34048b5ea2e)

-On completing the challenge, a credential pair is created and stored on the device.
-And the browser returns the following payload with the public key that can be stored on the server paired with detaild/ID of the user who's trying to authenticate with your application:
+On completing the challenge, a credential pair is created and stored on the device, the browser returns the following payload with the public key that can be stored on the server paired with details/ID of the user who's trying to authenticate with your application:

 ```js
 {